apache/storm/docs/Pacemaker.md

 ### Configuration

- - `pacemaker.host` : The host that the Pacemaker daemon is running on
+ - `pacemaker.host` : (deprecated) The host that the Pacemaker daemon is running on
+ - `pacemaker.servers` : The hosts that the Pacemaker daemons are running on - This supercedes `pacemaker.host`
  - `pacemaker.port` : The port that Pacemaker will listen on
  - `pacemaker.max.threads` : Maximum number of threads Pacemaker daemon will use to handle requests.
  - `pacemaker.childopts` : Any JVM parameters that need to go to the Pacemaker. (used by storm-deploy project)